Manifest V3 migration guide

 permission.
 So, you need to move any arbitrary strings executed as scripts to files and rewrite your code to use the Scripting API.

-Firefox has extended its support for background scripts by enabling non-persistent background pages for Manifest V2 and V3.
+Firefox has extended support for background scripts by enabling non-persistent background pages (aka Event Pages) for Manifest V2 and V3.
 Using non-persistent background scripts greatly reduces your extension use of browser resources.
 However, MV3 removes support for persistent background pages.

 background